JetBrains/Qodana/topics/qodana-yaml.md

 Configuration through `qodana.yaml` is only supported by the Qodana product.
 It is not supported by any other JetBrains products like IntelliJ IDEA or PhpStorm.

 </note>

+## Default profiles

+Out of the box, Qodana provides several predefined profiles:
+* `empty`: an empty profile containing no inspections, which can be used as a basis for manual configuration.
+* `qodana.starter`: the default profile that triggers the [3-phase analysis](#three-phase-analysis).
+* `qodana.recommended`: a profile containing a preselected set of IntelliJ inspections.
+* `qodana.sanity`: a profile containing a small preselected set of inspections that perform the project's "sanity" checks.
+If these checks fail, the project is probably misconfigured, and further examining it will not produce meaningful results.
+See [](linters.md) for details on configuring a project for the desired linter.

+You can specify other profiles available in the respective IntelliJ Platform IDE for your source project.
+If you are using a CI system, make sure the `.xml` file with this profile resides in the working directory where the VCS stores your project before building it.
+The IntelliJ IDEA profiles for embedding into Qodana Docker images are hosted in the [qodana-profiles](https://github.com/JetBrains/qodana-profiles) GitHub repository.

 ## How to choose a proper profile